jazzdotdev/jazz-module-map/README.md

 # lua-module-map
-An interactive Rust and Lua documentation generator with function tree diagrams and list views in pure HTML+CSS
+An interactive Rust and Lua documentation generator with function tree diagrams and list views in pure HTML+CSS+NoJS

 ## Examples: